Conference Presenters & Panelists

 She is a former writing teacher and has been consulting with school districts and non-profit organizations around issues of equity, literacy, and culturally responsive teaching for the past 20 years.

 Johnny Cole - Presenter

 M.A.T.
 State University of New York at Cortland; B.S.
 Boston University; IDEAS Instructor; Assistant Principal, Needham High School.
 Johnny is a proud member of an interracial family, built with love with his husband and their two adopted children.
 Prior to becoming an administrator, he spent more than a dozen years as a high school English teacher, working in the Boston area first at Medford High School and later Concord-Carlisle High School.
+In the summer of 2019, he will begin a new position as the Director of Equity and Student Support for the Lexington Public Schools.
 His family’s experiences have been featured with the Huffington Post and the Outspoken Voices podcast, among others.
 His published work includes “‘He Can’t Be Your Dad!’: The Intersection of Race, Adoption, and Gay Marriage,” a chapter in the book Adoption Matters: Teacher Educators Share Their Stories and Strategies for Adoption-Inclusive Curriculum and Pedagogy.

 Ariel Cox - Panelist

 Ariel Cox, BA in English & MAT Northeastern University.
 Ariel Cox is an English teacher (grades 9-12) at Lincoln-Sudbury Regional High School, and an assistant coach for the Indoor & Outdoor Track teams.
 She is passionate about issues relating to social justice, race, and identity, and has incorporated them into her courses through the literature she teaches.
 Ariel is also an active member of her school's diversity and equity initiatives, and helped to design and implement the curriculum for a 9th grade diversity workshop.